-NABLUS, December 30, 2025 (WAFA) – A Palestinian civilian on Tuesday evening sustained an injury from Israeli army fire in Ureif village, south of the occupied West Bank city of Nablus, according to local sources.
+NABLUS, December 30, 2025 (WAFA) – Four Palestinians on Tuesday evening sustained injuries from Israeli army fire near Ureif town, south of the occupied West Bank city of Nablus, according to the local sources and the Palestinian Red Crescent Society (PRCS).

 The casualty was rushed to a nearby hospital for treatment.
 There was no immediate information on his condition.